linds0202/linds0202/README.md

 - ⚡ Fun fact: **I crochet and knit lots of things and then unravel them!**

-<p>Innovative, detail-oriented, task-driven software engineer with a deep interest in integrating technology within the Education space.
+<p>Innovative, detail-oriented, task-driven software developer with a deep interest in utilizing code within the VFX pipeline.
 Proven track record of designing and implementing successful front and back end web applications.
-Looking to bring my skills to an ed-tech company impacting learning outcomes for students . </p>
+Looking to bring my skills to a technical role in the VFX industry.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">